kerogs/Sword-Master-Story-Dashboard/README.md

 ```

 2. You can now host the site on a server or on your own machine with a tool such as xamp, wam, mamp, ...

-## 🛠 Project Roadmap
-- [x] responsive
-- [x] Real-time change of LastClaim and LastAvailable, TotalClaim and TotalAvailable values when retrieving codes
-- [x] Retrieve coupons automatically and display them for reclamation
-- [x] Show the difference between available, recovered and expired coupons
-- [x] Allow list to be sent to discord from webhooks (action to be activated manually)
-- [ ] Synchronize lists between different account (to have the same thing on different devices)
-- [ ] Enable the site to send information automatically on request (need to be enable) (like a logs send to discord channel)
-- [ ] Copy automatically when a code is clicked
-- [ ] Add an automatic site update from the settings page

 ## 🤝 Contributing